 Sometimes I get carried away.
 While we were up in the Eastern Sierras a few weeks ago, I was planning my to do list when I returned.
-I had to make a recipe that featured chili flakes and in all my brainstorming, I dreamed up this ceviche avocado toast, thinking the ceviche would be kicky with the chili flakes and the avocado toast would calm the flavors perfectly.
+I had to make a recipe that featured chili flakes and in all my brainstorming, I dreamed up this avocado ceviche toast.
+I figured the ceviche would be kicky with the chili flakes and the avocado toast would calm the flavors perfectly.
 Genius, right?
 I mean, I thought so at least.
-I got back to my office only to realize the recipe was supposed to emphasize outdoor grilling and they wanted a short ingredient list with easy to get items.
-So, the kicky ceviche toast with avocado was out and the spicy grilled avocado toast (also insanely delicious) was born.
-But I wasn’t gonna let this delicious combination of ceviche and avocado toast (two of my favorites) disappear.
-So, I waited 8 days between avocado toast recipes and here we are…
+I got back to my office only to realize the recipe was supposed to emphasize outdoor grilling and they wanted a short ingredient list with simple items.
+So, the kicky ceviche toast with avocado was out and the spicy avocado toast (also insanely delicious) was born.
+But I wasn’t gonna let this delicious combination of ceviche and avocado toast (two of my favorites) disappear…

 - 1/4 lb. raw scallops*

 - 1/4 lb. raw white fish rockfish, halibut, or sole work well*

 - 8 mini tomatoes quartered

 - 6 slices hearty bread